oracle/odpi/doc/src/public_functions/dpiSodaDoc.rst

     Returns the current version of the document.
-This value will be empty if the metadata used to create the collection in which the document is found does not support the storage of this attribute.
+This value will be empty if the metadata used to create the collection in which the document is found does not support the storage of this attribute, or if the document was created using :func:`dpiSodaDb_createDocument()`.

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

     **doc** [IN] -- a reference to the document from which the version is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **value** [IN] -- a pointer to the version, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
-The string returned will remain valid as long as a reference to the document is held.
+    **value** [OUT] -- a pointer to the version, as a byte string in the encoding used for CHAR data, which will be populated upon successful completion of this function.
+The pointer returned will remain valid as long as a reference to the document is held.

     **valueLength** [OUT] -- a pointer to the length of the version, in bytes,